haiwera-silk-cd/magento-devdocs/guides/v2.1/ui_comp_guide/components/ui-modal.md

 ## Public API (JS)

-- `actionCancel()`: returns all modal's child components to the state they had on modal open and closes the modal window.
+- `actionCancel()`: returns all modal's child 组件 to the state they had on modal open and closes the modal window.
-- `actionDone()`: validates the changes in the modal's child components and, if valid, closes the modal.
+- `actionDone()`: validates the changes in the modal's child 组件 and, if valid, closes the modal.
 - `closeModal()`: closes the modal window.
 - `openModal()`: opens the modal window.
-- `setPrevValues(elem)`: returns all `elem`'s child components to the state they had on modal open.
+- `setPrevValues(elem)`: returns all `elem`'s child 组件 to the state they had on modal open.
 - `setTitle()`: sets modal title.
 - `setSubTitle()`: sets modal sub title.
 - `toggleModal()`: toggles the modal window state (open/close).